asarry/riscv-asm-merge-sort/README.md

-# Merge Sort in RISC-V assembly
+# Merge Sort in RISC-V Assembly

 The riscv-gnu-toolchain must be installed on your computer in order to run the program.